dddxing/RobotCalculatorApp/README.md

 3. Production Rate (piece/hour)
 4. Distance (ft)

-After you input all the information, press "Calculate", the application will give you the result
+After you input all the information, press `Calculate`, the application will give you the result